HOME OF RECORD:

 AWARD BY DATE OF ACTION:

 AWARDED FOR ACTIONS

 DURING Vietnam War

 Division: 1st Marine Division (Rein.), FMF

-By his bold initiative, undaunted courage, and unwavering dedication to duty, Petty Officer Noah reflected great credit upon himself and upheld the highest traditions of the United States Naval Service.
+By his courage, aggressive leadership, and steadfast devotion to duty, Second Lieutenant Vivilacqua upheld the highest traditions of the Marine Corps and of the United States Naval Service.